kmvunion/RandomProvider/README.md

     .Build();
 ```

 You can use any of these techniques or combine them.
-In thr following case, one approach complements by another one.
+In the following case, one approach complements another one.

 ```csharp
 var randomizer = new StringRandomizerBuilder()